Sell a property before you take possession as a preconstruction assignor.

 Let’s say you buy a presale condo.
 While you are waiting for it to be built, you lose your job.
 Since the condominium isn’t completed or registered, you don’t own it yet.
-So rather than giving up your purchase deposit, you sell your contract and get some or all of your deposit back.
+So rather than giving up your purchase deposit, you sell your contract with the builder and get some or all of your deposit back.
 The new buyer takes over your agreement of purchase and sale as is.
+What’s in the agreement of purchase and sale.

 - You pay the developer the full purchase deposit.